balaktsis/StreamingAnomalyLabeling/README.md

 # SALT: Streaming Anomaly Labeling for Time series
 ## Overview
 SALT (Streaming Anomaly Labeling for Time Series) is a clustering-based approach for detecting anomalies in streaming time series data.
-Inspired by SAND (Boniol et al., 2021), SALT leverages latent space representations and probabilistic sampling to handle concept drift and real-time constraints efficiently.
+SALT leverages latent space representations and probabilistic sampling to handle concept drift and real-time constraints efficiently.
 The method is designed to work with algorithms like Isolation Forest (IForest) and Local Outlier Factor (LOF), providing flexibility and robustness in anomaly detection.

 ## Key Features
 - History-aware: Maintains a state of historical subsequences to capture evolving patterns.